 Sim card stores at Muscat Airport

 It is a pretty small but modern international airport and very easy to navigate.
 There is only one terminal and arrival hall where international visitors arrive.
-As of January 2022 there are 3 mobile phone stores in the arrival hall that are impossible to miss: Ooredoo, Renna Mobile and Omantel.
+There are 3 mobile phone stores in the arrival hall that are impossible to miss: Ooredoo, Renna Mobile and Omantel.

 All these stores sell prepaid sim cards for Oman for visitors.
-There is now also Vodafone in Oman as per January 2022.
-However, they are completely new and operate on their own network.
-Therefore we would NOT recommend it yet as the network is just launched and very limited.
-There is also no Vodafone store at Muscat International Airport yet.
+There is now also Vodafone in Oman.
+However, they are completely new and operate on their own Vodafone Oman network.
+Therefore Traveltomtom would NOT recommend Vodafone yet as its mobile network is just launched and very limited.

 All the sim card stores at the airport are open 24 hours and you can pay with international credit cards so there is no need to get Oman Rials before buying a sim card.
 A copy of your passport is mandatory for registering a new Oman prepaid sim card.